-- We do our work with passion, compassion, respect and kindness - · We believe honesty, integrity and transparency are essential in everything we do - · We are dedicated to reducing suffering and improving the lives of animals - We believe community engagement and education are the best ways to eliminate pet over-population - We believe the shelter should be free of fear, anxiety, stress and frustration for animals and people alike - We are committed to the pursuit of successful pet adoptions - We believe euthanizing adoptable animals is unacceptable - We believe every dog and cat should be spayed/neutered until there are no homeless pets - We believe all animals should be provided with the 5 Basic Freedoms: - 1.
+- We do our work with passion, compassion, respect and kindness. - We believe honesty, integrity and transparency are essential in everything we do. - We are dedicated to reducing suffering and improving the lives of animals. - We believe community engagement and education are the best ways to eliminate pet overpopulation. - We are committed to the pursuit of successful pet adoptions. - We believe euthanizing adoptable animals is unacceptable. - We believe every dog and cat should be spayed/neutered until there are no homeless pets. - We believe all animals should be provided with the 5 Basic Freedoms: - 1.
 Freedom from hunger and thirst - 2.
 Freedom from discomfort - 3.
 Freedom from pain, injury or disease - 4.
 Freedom to express normal behavior - 5.
 Freedom from fear and distress